alexandergerber/courses-tsa/chapter1.md

 xp: 50
 skills: 1
 ```

 We say a time series process is weakly stationary if:

-`@instructions`
+`@possible_answers`
 - The mean is constant over time.
 - The autocovariances do not depend on $t$.
 - The process stays within a certain interval.
 - The first two moments do not change over time.

 `@hint`

 `@pre_exercise_code`
 ```{r}